 The Java based Stream! application allows cross platform USB streaming of data from a PPM, at up to 15k Samples/second.
 This example app allows both viewing and saving to CSV file.
 The source code is available on request.
 This may require Firmware updates of your module.
 QTL1824 (XLC Modules), must be hardware revision -03 or …

 Demonstrates how to use Python to perform basic control of any standard Quarch module over USB, Serial or Telnet.
 The provided libraries can be easily integrated with your own code.
-New in v1.6: Updated for quarchpy 2.x Added device and test selection via console.
+New in v1.7: Support for PAM with generic power module test.

 Demonstrates Python automated control of Power Modules over USB and LAN.
 This allows platform-independent control of the device, with high speed download and streaming of measurement data.
 This example makes use of the Quarch Instrumentation Server (QIS) and is the recommended method of automating control over Quarch power modules.
 This may require Firmware updates of …

 Application note AN003 – Describes the mandatory hot-swap tests required for NVMe Plugfest #4 and later.
 This is also suitable for hot-swap of many other storage devices Demonstrates how to repeat these tests, and recommends additional testing required to ensure you are compliant. v1.7 – Has improved module detection for seeing modules attached to an array controller and uses quarchQCS for drive detection.